Reducing Youth Alcohol Harm

 This tax could come from a special council levy, eg 'Alchohol harm minimisation levy' and apply it to liquour outlets, commensurate with volume of liqour sold and/or opening hours.

-Norman almost 12 years ago
+Norman over 12 years ago